rivue/Gamified-Study-Tool/README.md

             - make sure adding a unit actually refreshes on the page and stuff ideally w/ out refresh
             - why do different pages flicker on the screen when I am on a page and I hit refresh?
             - why is public generating a code on library creation?
-            - current streak in lesson complete displays current streak not current streak + 1 (maybe just refetch it?)
             - improve question generation eventually, like make all answers similar length, use similar answer choices, utilize SAT / ACT / MCAT style questions, maybe tailor the answer style for each course, like MCAT = premed, SAT / ACT = SAT / ACT prep, college style = college final exam style / quiz, etc...
             - when creating library for first time, maybe move join_library call to right below or IN save_library_room_states so theres no duplicate call to add users to library room states - might have to move db.session.commit logic though
-            - on user login, make sure streak resets if last streak is more then a day ago or something like that
+            - on user login, make sure streak resets if last streak is more then a day ago or something like that - jules
                 - when the user finishes a lesson and it adds to their streak, make sure the streak in the section completion page displays the updated streak
             - why does the "add unit" button extend the course length a little bit --> it shouldn't for now
             - make it so that if the user either generates a library or adds a section / unit then navigates away, it kills the request so the other parts of the libray load and it doesn't get stuck in a hanging state
             - do the loading disabling thing and toast thing for add unit as well, although that should be much faster